-The course is an elective for BA South and Southeast Asian Studies.
+The course is an elective for BA South and Southeast Asian Studies

-Developing critical thinking, analytical, and writing skills
+To develop critical thinking, analytical, writing and presentation skills

 The timetables are available through My Timetable.